trustoverip/spec-up-t-website/docs/various-roles/developers-guide.md

 - Install a Spec-Up-T via the installer
 - Run `npm install` in the Spec-Up-T website that you installed via the installer

-Generally, if you now run `npm run render,` it will call the scripts from the Spec-Up-T inside `node_modules.`
+Generally, if you now run `npm run render,` it will call the scripts from the Spec-Up-T inside `node_modules` .

 In the `scripts` section of the `package.json` file for your Spec-Up-T installation, you will find commands like this: